xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-BRING.TO.FRONT   Brings selected objects to the front
+BRING.TO.FRONT&nbsp;&nbsp;&nbsp;Brings selected objects to the front

 Return to [top](#Q)